pohao82/poscar2openmx/README.md

 Three built-in options (--basis_prec) for basis set are extracted from the OpenMX official website https://www.openmx-square.org/openmx_man3.9/node27.html
 Currently, custom defined basis set can only be specified in the external file through --parameter_file.

+For magnetic systems, the magnetic moments need to be adjusted manually.